OHI-Science/ohi-science.github.io/pages/create_regions.md

 ![raw data: GADM and EEZ](/figs/create_regions/overlapping.png)

 As you can see from this simple buffer result, the buffers extend into each other so we need a solution to this overlap issue.
 We solve for this problem by generating [Thiessen polygons](http://resources.arcgis.com/en/help/main/10.2/index.html#//00080000001m000000) from the points on the outer edge of the land, which then gets intersected with the dissolved buffer.
-This is [akin](http://marineregions.org/eezmethodology.php) to the method used for originally creating the EEZ boundaries.
+This is akin to the [method](http://marineregions.org/eezmethodology.php) used to originally create the EEZ boundaries.
 The result in this case with multiple buffers (at 3, 12, 50 and 100 nm) is unique and non-overlapping by state.

 ![raw data: GADM and EEZ](/figs/create_regions/buffers.png)